saucelabs/sauce-docs/docs/guides/automation/introduction.md

 ---
-id: getting-started
+id: introduction
-title: Getting Started with Automated Testing on Sauce Labs
+title: Automated Testing on Sauce Labs
-sidebar_label: Getting Started
+sidebar_label: Introduction
 ---

 If you have existing tests and want to execute them on the Sauce Labs Cloud, you might only be a few steps away.